-JP Lacerda: Hi I'm JP Lacerda, and I work on the Proactive Intelligence team, An intelligence system experience is a collaboration between the operating system and your apps.
-It is a platform convention and equality of great design.
+Hi.
+I'm JP Lacerda, and I work on the Proactive Intelligence team.

+An intelligent system experience is a collaboration between the operating system and your apps.
+It is a platform convention and a quality of great design.

+It's also powered in large part by extensibility.
 Let's talk about the huge opportunity that you have with intelligence.

+We'll start by defining how we think about intelligence.
+Then we'll walk through the many intelligence entry points on the system.
 We'll conclude by talking about how you can measure the impact of intelligence on your app.

 So let's define intelligence.